okta/okta-signin-widget/test/e2e/README.md

 2. Make test changes.
 3. [Run the changed test spec](#run-single-spec), you can also use `fit` or `xit` to focus on the targeted test case.
 4. Adjust test case if needed.

+## Chrome Binary

+To point `wdio` at a specific chrome/chromium binary, set `CHROMIUM_BINARY` to the path of the desired binary file.
+Make sure to also set `CHROMEDRIVER_VERSION` to the same version as the targeted binary.

 ## Debugging